-If you have been in Christian circles for any period of time, I would like to believe that this statement would have come up.
+If you have been in Christian circles for any period of time.
+I would like to believe that this statement would have come up.
 Judge not lest ye be judged?
 It has, right?
-I have always viewed this as increasingly becoming a cop out.
-People do not like to be called out for their wrongdoing.
+I have always viewed this as becoming a cop out.
+People do not like to be corrected for their wrongdoing.
 So, instead of taking correction, they run down the route of “Judge not lest ye be judged!”

 This is usually sufficient to deflect the conversation away from the issue that has been raised, to one of judgement.
 We are going to break this down in more detail.
 Let’s start with ‘judge not lest ye be judged’ meaning.

 7 Judge not, that ye be not judged.